Provision of Food

 Our home-made meals are freshly prepared each day by dedicated and experienced children’s cooks.
 The children really enjoy them and are having their “5 a day” and more!
 We thoroughly believe that healthy eating in the early years sets the trend for a future healthy lifestyle.
 We have won national recognition for our nutritious home-made food, recipes, menus and innovative “fun food education” for the children.

-Our menus are meticulously planned to include lots of fruit and vegetables, regular oily-fish, quality meat and vegetarian options.
-They are designed to be low in salt and sugar with lots of fibre!
-Our meat is free range, traditionally farmed and selected for extra leanness.
+Our menus are based around a Mediterranean diet, meticulously planned to include lots of fruit and vegetables, regular oily-fish, quality meat and vegetarian options.
+They are designed to be low in salt and sugar with lots of fibre.
+Our meat is from our local butcher and is free range, traditionally farmed and selected for extra leanness.
 The fish we use is sustainable and responsibly caught.
 We source seasonal, local, home-grown and organic foods wherever possible and have our own allotment and orchards for English seasonal fruit and vegetables.
 We do not use any food colourings or artificial preservatives.
-Our three week rolling menu displays all identified allergens and is displayed on our noticeboard.
+Our four week rolling menu displays all identified allergens and is displayed on our noticeboard.
 At mealtimes we say an inclusive thanksgiving before we eat together.

 Special medically diagnosed dietary requirements can normally be catered for.
 These requirements should be discussed initially when registering your child and highlighted on the Registration Form.